louaih/bonus-hedge/README.md

 ## Support

-If you encounter issues or have questions:
+If you encounter issues:
 1. Check the `debug.log` file for detailed information
+2. Feed debug info into LLM
+3. Make branch and paste changes
+4. Submit a PR

-2. Open an issue on GitHub
+If you have questions: open an issue
-3. Make sure you're using the latest version

 ## Acknowledgments